 It’s time to change that…

 A lot of people shy away from life insurance simply because they don’t understand it.
-Here are some common questions about life insurance and the answers you need to know to make an informed decision.
+Here are some common questions about life insurance and the answers you need to find the best term life insurance policy for you.

 1. What is the purpose of life insurance?